jaiprakash-vaishnav/Wanderlust/README.md

 # 🌍 Wanderlust

 A travel-themed web application built with Node.js, Express, MongoDB, and EJS.
-Wanderlust helps users explore destinations, view details, and search for places with a responsive and dynamic interface.
+Wanderlust helps users explore destinations, view details, and search for places with a responsive.

 🔗 [Live Demo](https://wanderlust-sooty.vercel.app)